Zoulz/birfengine/Readme.md

-# birf Engine for Actionscript 3
+# birfEngine for Actionscript 3

-A general game creation library based on a variant of the MVP design pattern.
+A general game creation library based on a variant of the MVC/MVP design pattern.
 Inspired by modern frameworks such as: RobotLegs and PureMVC.

 ## F.A.Q.